srcolinas/Machine-Learning-Open-Cookbook/README.md

 - `lib.py`, which contains the class definitions and implementations.
 - `data.csv`, which is a toy dataset used to test the algorithm.
-- `notebook.ipynb`, where we can test our implementations and hopefully help you gain some insights along the way.
+- `notebook_[XX].ipynb`, where we can test our implementations and hopefully help you gain some insights along the way.
+The `XX` is used to denote the order in which it should be read.

 Additionally, the `solutions` branch may have a `TUTORIAL.md` file for each of the models explained, which is supposed to be a self contained blog post for the model in question.